 A. Data tables include markup (e.g. tags or N/A styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: No table found.
-Additional information.
-No table found.
+Additional Information: No tables markup found.
+Additional information. ivo tables iliaikup iouliu.